The old fashioned way.

 - Frequently happened in the French talk-show C'est mon choix.

 - The original opening credits, featuring cartoon versions of Lucy and Ricky and a giant Philip Morris cigarette pack, were also removed for most of its syndication run for the same reason.
-These were eventually restored by T V Land, with their network logo replacing the cigarettes.
+These were eventually restored by Criterion for laserdisc release, TV Land for reruns (with their network logo replacing the cigarettes), and CBS for Blu-Ray.

 - A show called Playhouse 90 ran in The Fifties - one episode dealt with discussion of the Nuremburg trials.
 At the sponsor's request, all references to Nazi gas chambers were removed - the sponsor was the American Gas Company.